darealshinji/gendlopen/README.md

 Compiling
 ---------

-You can use cmake or you can manually compile the tool:
+You can use GNU make or you can manually compile the tool:
 ``` sh
 gcc src/gen_template_h.c -o gen_template_h
 ./gen_template_h src/templates